What is Asbestos?

 Among the six main types that exist: amosite, crocidolite, anthophylite, tremolite, actinolite and chrysotile, chrysotile asbestos is the most common mineral found in building materials on the market.

 White asbestos is not considered harmful.
 However, it is by no means a less dangerous form of asbestos than other varieties.
-It is only less harmful when it is not friable; meaning, tiny fragments from age or damage cannot be inhaled or ingested when found solid compounds such as building materials that are in tact.
-The other varieties of asbestos are friable, making them easy to breathe in and more likely to cause sever respiratory issues.
+It is only less harmful when it is not friable; meaning, tiny fragments from age or damage cannot be inhaled or ingested when found solid compounds such as building materials that are intact.
+The other varieties of asbestos are friable, making them easy to breathe in and more likely to cause severe respiratory issues.

 Call us for a free consultation